sahara7191/home-lab-blog/_pages/about.md

 permalink: /about/
 ---

-This blog documents my cybersecurity home lab — a space where I experiment with detection engineering, threat hunting, and digital forensics.
-It’s part technical journal, part portfolio.
+This blog documents my cybersecurity home lab, a space where I experiment with detection engineering, threat hunting, and digital forensics.

 Everything I publish here is based on hands-on experience: configuring tools like Wazuh, pfSense, and Velociraptor; simulating real-world attacks in Active Directory environments; and applying frameworks like MITRE ATT&CK in lab-scale scenarios.

-Whether I’m tuning alert rules, analyzing event logs, or breaking something on purpose to figure out how it works — I treat this space as a way to stay sharp, build repeatable processes, and showcase practical skills.
+Whether I’m tuning alert rules, analyzing event logs, or breaking something on purpose to figure out how it works, I treat this space as a way to stay sharp, build repeatable processes, and showcase practical skills.

 ---